Bale and Ramsey can shine against England - Allen

 "I don't think there's anyone else in the squad who's reached the heights they're capable of.

-"It's a huge game coming up, they're big-game players and always have been and hopefully, if any criticism has come their way, then they'll be able to answer a few of those critics with a top performance."
+"It's a huge game coming up.
+They're big-game players and always have been and hopefully, if any criticism has come their way, then they'll be able to answer a few of those critics with a top performance."

+- Ashley Williams: 'Let's show the world what Wales are really about'

 - 'It's gutting - there's no other way to say it' - Bale admits Wales up against it